flyocloud/nitro-laravel/README.md

 <x-flyo::page :page=$page />
 ```

-Now all component block views are looked up in `ressources/views/flyo`, for example if you have a Flyo Nitro CMS component block with name Text the view file would be `ressources/views/flyo/Text.blade.php` utilizing the following variables:
+Now all component block views are looked up in `ressources/views/flyo`, for example if you have a Flyo Nitro component block with name Text the view file would be `ressources/views/flyo/Text.blade.php` utilizing the following variables:

 ```php
 <?php